patelom5917/Data_science_Machine_learning_projects/README.md

 ## 3. Credit Card Fraud Classification
 * dataset link : https://www.kaggle.com/mlg-ulb/creditcardfraud?select=creditcard.csv
-* In this [Notbook](https://github.com/patelom5917/Machine_learning_projects/blob/master/Credit%20card%20fraud%20detection-1.ipynb) i perform Exploratory Data Analysis and Visualization, Apply Under Sampling, Over Sampling, HyperParameter tuning, Outlier Handling and at the end i applied many machine learning algorithm to classify Credit card transaction is Fraud or Non-Fraud
+* In this Notbook i perform Exploratory Data Analysis and Visualization, Apply Under Sampling, Over Sampling, HyperParameter tuning, Outlier Handling and at the end i applied many machine learning algorithm to classify Credit card transaction is Fraud or Non-Fraud
 * I have uploaded two version of this project
-* Version 1: In this Version I apply Under Sampling to balance data and I got highest Recall Score: 0.92, Precision Score: 0.98, F1 Score: 0.95, Accuracy Score: 0.95 and i got that accuracy using two algorithm SVC and Logistic Regression
+* Version 1: In this [Version](https://github.com/patelom5917/Machine_learning_projects/blob/master/Credit%20card%20fraud%20detection-1.ipynb) I apply Under Sampling to balance data and I got highest Recall Score: 0.92, Precision Score: 0.98, F1 Score: 0.95, Accuracy Score: 0.95 and i got that accuracy using two algorithm SVC and Logistic Regression
+* Version 2: In this [Version](https://github.com/patelom5917/Machine_learning_projects/blob/master/Credit%20Card%20Fraud%20Detection-2.ipynb) I apply same feature engineering and Exploratory data analysis as Version 1 in this version i only changed the method that convert imblance data into balance data and this method is Synthetic Minority Over-Sampling Technique (SMOTE) and i got ~99.94 % accuracy using Random Forest Classifier